 The last two years had been quite bad.
 He would need a hot shower in the morning just to get moving.
 His occupation involved constant sitting.
 Whether working from home or sitting in car for extended driving around the state.

 Pain had been constant during winter, with lack of mobility exacerbated by the cold.
-Mr. M. had been receiving Chiropractic corrections one a month over a period of time however had not improved.
+Mr. M. had been receiving standard Chiropractic care (not Corrective Chiropractic, like we do) once a month over a period of time however had not improved.
 Basically, he had almost given up and learnt to live with the pains.

 Sold the surf board.
 Given up running.
 And about to sell the mountain bike!

 The patient had tried an Osteopath for one year, which did not work well.
 He developed more pains in the mid lower back (through the muscles of quadratus lumborum) and ended up ‘pulling muscles’ in to the buttocks (gluteus medius and piriformis).

 No X-rays or neurological assessments where taken by other practitioners.